Philip Ó Ceallaigh

-Ó Ceallaigh won the 2006 Rooney Prize for Irish Literature and was shortlisted for the Frank O'Connor International Short Story Award.
+Ó Ceallaigh won the 2006 Rooney Prize for Irish Literature and was shortlisted twice (2006 and 2009) for the Frank O'Connor International Short Story Award.

 Biography

 Ó Ceallaigh has spent much of his adult life in Eastern Europe, starting in Russia in the early nineteen-nineties.
 Since 1995 he has lived mostly in Romania.
 He also lived for a while in the United States.

 He graduated from University College Dublin (UCD) with a degree in philosophy.

 After receiving his degree, Ó Ceallaigh travelled the world, doing a variety of jobs, including waiter, newspaper editor, freelance journalist and volunteer for clinical trials.
 He moved to Bucharest so that he could live cheaply and pursue his desire to write.